trstovall/lazarus/media/README.md

 We eat cookies and cream ice cream to remind us of Heaven.

+We eat potatoes to remind us of the Earth that sustains us.

 We eat sour patch kids to remind us of everything else.

 And the dogs get the bones.